1. Does solar energy work in spite of Washington's wet, gray weather?

 3. You're already paying for the grid, whether you're a solar user or not!
 If you look at your utility bill, you'll see a monthly service charge of between $12 and $30 per month.
 These costs go toward the construction and maintenance of all solar grids.
 There have been a few political fights over net metering and its socialized costs; but in Olympia, the Net Metering Law has continued uncontested.

 3. How do I know if my home or business is a good candidate for solar power?

-We will happily speak to you over the phone, or take a look at your home / business via aerial photos, to determine whether you might be a good candidate for solar energy.
-First, we check to see if your property is sunny enough for a roof-mounted PV system or a ground mounted array.
+We will happily speak to you over the phone, or take a look at your home/business via aerial photos, to determine whether you might be a good candidate for solar energy.
+First, we check to see if your property is sunny enough for a roof-mounted PV system or a ground-mounted array.
 We want to make sure you have year-round sunshine from 9 am to 3 pm.
-We specifically look for a south-facing roof with a mid to moderate pitch; but we can certainly install a system on a east or west facing roof, as well as a steep or shallow pitch.
+We specifically look for a south-facing roof with a mid to moderate pitch; but we can certainly install a system on an east or west-facing roof, as well as a steep or shallow pitch.

 4. How do you attach the solar panels to my roof?

 We've completed over 600 rooftop solar pv installations, and we are familiar with many different roof types, as well as the manufacturers' methods of penetration and sealing.
 Most likely, we have worked with roofs like yours many times!

 Every type of roof has the manufacturer’s approved methods of penetration and sealing.
 With the experienced gained from over 600 rooftop solar pv installations, we have most likely worked with your type of roof many times.